 More often than not, an employer will do everything possible to avoid liability and might even claim that you did not follow the company's formal complaint procedure.
 If your employer has discriminated against you because of your pregnancy or other related medical condition, it is crucial to take the following steps:

 - Keep records of all instances of pregnancy-based discrimination.
-These important details will be immensely helpful if you decide to file a complaint or pursue legal action.
+These important details will be beneficial if you file a complaint or pursue legal action.

-- Speak with your supervisor or a human resources representative to ensure you are following the grievance procedures of your company, and make a record of those interactions.
+- Speak with your supervisor or a human resources representative to ensure you are following your company's grievance procedures, and record those interactions.

-- If possible, try to find out if any other co-workers have experienced similar issues while they were pregnant.
+- If possible, try to find out if any other co-workers experienced similar issues while pregnant.

 You will most likely need to prove that you were discriminated against at your workplace because of your pregnancy.
 In other words, it must prove that you were a victim of an "adverse employment action."
 You can do this by providing examples of the way that you have been treated since announcing your pregnancy and how you would have been treated differently if you were not pregnant.